TooTallNate/node-stream-stack/README.md

     var doubleStdout = new DoubleWrite(process.stdout);
     doubleStdout.write("this will be printed twice!\n");

 We've defined a `DoubleWrite` class.
-It accepts a writeable stream, and whenever `write()` is called on the DoubleWrite instance, then in return `write()` get called _twice_ on the parent stream.
-In this example, our writeable stream, `process.stdout`, will get the string printed to it twice.
+It accepts a writable stream, and whenever `write()` is called on the DoubleWrite instance, then in return `write()` get called _twice_ on the parent stream.
+In this example, our writable stream, `process.stdout`, will get the string printed to it twice.